 - FBA Education Fund – The FBA Education Fund has been increased to $1.5 million per year ($4.5 million total) during the life of the 2022-2025 FBA Collective Agreement.
 This union-administered fund provides monies for health care education and training for skills upgrading and career mobility opportunities.
 Since it was first bargained in 2006, nearly $15.5 million has been dispersed to some 4,000 members.
-Watch for updates and an application form here as the renewed collective agreement is implemented.
+Click here to apply for this training fund through the Hospital Employees’ Union (HEU), the fund administrator.

 - Joint Retraining Fund – The Joint Retraining Fund, established in 2008, was created to retrain contracted out employees.
 The Fund will now target training needs of contracted service employees returning to the FBA bargaining unit.
 Watch for updates here as the 2022-2025 FBA Collective Agreement is implemented.

 Enhanced Disability Management Program

 Your union and employer are committed to supporting your health and well-being at work.
 The Enhanced Disability Management Program (EDMP) is designed to help you when you are absent from work or struggling at work due to an occupational or non-occupational illness or injury.
 This may include medical, personal, workplace and/or vocational issues.

 The EDMP was jointly negotiated and developed between the Facilities Bargaining Association and the Health Employers Association of BC and is now part of your collective agreement.